seattleflu/infra/README.md

     *.yaml          — Playbooks (e.g. backoffice.yaml)

-    inventory       - An inventory of our hosts.
+    inventory/       - An inventory of our hosts.
+      …

     tasks/          — Conceptual groupings of tasks for use by playbooks …